Panda315/C/README.md

 # Armstrong_Number
 Armstrong number of a n digits number is a number that is equal to the sum of the nth power of its digits.
 For example 0, 1, 153, 370, 1741725 are the Armstrong numbers.

+# Perfect_Number
+Perfect Number is a positive integer that is equal to the sum of its proper divisors .
+For example 6, 28, 496 and so on.